mzakariaCERN/mzakaria.github.io/README.md

 My name is Mohammed Zakaria.
 I am a data scientist.
 I will use this page to post few projects that I am working on and some resources that I found usefull through my journey in the field of Data Science.

 # Influencers in Data Science:
 1. Eamonn Keogh: Master of time series and clustering.
 No twitter handle.
-Checkout his website: https://www.cs.ucr.edu/~eamonn/ A tresure!
+Checkout his website: https://www.cs.ucr.edu/~eamonn/ A tresure! <a href="http://www.something.com"> Something </a>
 2. Peyman Milanfar @docmilanfar.
 Nice posting about stats
-3. Sbastian Raschka: He is an excellent communicator for ML: https://github.com/rasbt
+4. Sbastian Raschka: He is an excellent communicator for ML: https://github.com/rasbt

 # Good papers in Data Science:
 1. https://www.cs.ucr.edu/~eamonn/meaningless.pdf How clustering times series after applying a moving window filter is meaningless.
 Brilliant paper!